meom-group/data-tools-inventory/uncertainty-quantification-inverse-methods/mapping-data-assimilation-tools.md

 <hr style="border:1px solid blue">

-This tool compute the EOF decomposition of an ensemble of model states (in 1D, 2D, 3D or 4D).
+This tool computes the EOF decomposition of an ensemble of model states (in 1D, 2D, 3D or 4D).

 The input is an ensemble of model states.
 The output is the required number of EOFs.